kashi618/Atlas-of-Thoughts/College/Modules/Programming/Delimeters - C.md

 ---
 tags:
   - C
-  - ComputerScience
-  - Variables
+aliases:
 ---
-In order to print out or store data inside of variables, a demiliter is needed to specifiy the type of data you want to print out/store.
+In order to print out or store data inside of variables, a delimiter is needed to specify the **type of data** you want to input/output.

 | Delimeter | Type                                  |
 | --------- | ------------------------------------- |